 The latter will settle in the city starting from 1124, transforming it into their main fortress in Holy Land, so much so that it will be necessary to wait for 1291 to see it again in Arab hands.
 Particular that it will be precisely with this conquest that the Europeans will start to discover Asia and the Silk Road again.
 With the conquest of the Mamelukes, the city initially recovered but, with the collapse of the dye price, the main commercial lung of the city, Tire suffered a rapid and constant collapse, so much so that Ibn Battuta could only observe ruins.

 Looking for a rebirth

-Under the Ottomans, who conquered the whole region of Bilad ash-Shams in 1516, things did not go much better but, however, there were several attempts to recover.
-The new conquerors preferred to assign the sovereignty of these regions to the local nobility and this meant that many tried to see Tyre rise again.
-The first of all was Fakhr al Din II, a Druze emir who first pushed Christians and Shiites to emigrate to this area, in the hope of rebuilding the port of the big city and thus being able to create a dock for his secret allies, the Tuscans.
-The Emir’s plan was in fact to form an alliance with the Christian kingdom and secure his own personal dominion, which however failed miserably.
+Under the Ottomans, who in 1516 conquered the whole region of Bilad ash-Sham, things did not go much better but, nevertheless, there were several attempts at recovery.
+The new conquerors in fact preferred to assign the sovereignty of these regions to the local nobility and this led to many working to see Tire resurrect.
+The first of all was Fakhr al Din II, the Druzeemir who first pushed Christians and Shiitesto emigrate to this area, in the hope of rebuilding the port of the great city and thus being able to create a dock for his secret allies, the Tuscans.
+The emir’s plan was in fact to form an alliance with the Christian kingdom and secure his own personal dominion, which however failed miserably.